James4Ever0/notes/Deeplearning on MacOS M-series Processors.md

 CoreML models can be created by CreateML and some customization can be done via `protocol MLCustomLayer`.

 [onnxruntime]() can run onnx models on CoreML.

+## paddlepaddle support

+convert into onnx first, then run on onnxruntime.

+paddlepaddle itself currently only support running on M1 CPU only via rosetta 2.

 ## Links